Specialization constants¶

 while handling specialization constants during application execution: it either

-calls corresponding PI API to set a value of a specialization constant or it
+calls corresponding UR API to set a value of a specialization constant or it

 fills a special buffer with values of specialization constants and passes it as